 Main pack fabric less durable than more expensive materials

-Against relentless competition from other brands, the Gossamer Gear Mariposa 60 once again leads the pack.
-This ultralight pack balances comfort with an unparalleled emphasis on lightweight design.
+Against relentless competition from other brands, the Gossamer Gear Mariposa 60 again takes home the award of our favorite ultralight pack.
+It strikes an incredible balance between comfort and an unparalleled emphasis on lightweight design.
 Its feature set is thoughtful and useful, but not overkill.
 The Mariposa offers plenty of external carry options without feeling weighed down by superfluous bells and whistles.
 It has one of our favorite stretchy center mesh pockets, which proved large enough to store extra layers, snacks, and other items we wanted to access quickly.
 It fits a bear canister and can carry a heavy load comfortably, yet it can also compress to carry a smaller load comfortably.
 “Sight unseen, if someone asks me what ultralight pack to grab, I instinctively tell them to grab the Gossamer Gear Mariposa.
-It works perfectly for just about everyone,” our main tester beams.
+It works perfectly for just about everyone,” insists main tester Justin Simoni.

 SPECIFICATIONS